 Download and run the App Layering upgrade

-If automatic downloading is not occurring due to firewall requirements, you can manually download the latest upgrade package from the Citrix download site.
-After downloading, copy the package to the network file share so that the appliance can access it.
+If firewall requirements prevent automatic downloading, download the upgrade package from the Citrix download site.
+Copy the package to the network fileshare where the appliance can access it.

 - Navigate to the .zip file and extract the files.